MostAwesomeDude/construct/docs/streaming.rst

 Seek makes a jump within the stream and leaves it at that point.
 It does not read or write anything to the stream by itself.

-.. autoclass:: construct.core.Seek
+.. autofunction:: construct.core.Seek

 Tell checks the current stream position and returns it, also putting it into the context.
 It does not read or write anything to the stream by itself.

 .. autofunction:: construct.core.Tell

+.. autofunction:: construct.core.Pass

+.. autofunction:: construct.core.Terminated

-Stream manipulation
+Stream wrappers
 ===================

-.. autofunction:: construct.core.Rebuffered

-.. autofunction:: construct.core.Restreamed
+.. autoclass:: construct.core.Restreamed

+.. autoclass:: construct.core.Rebuffered